Greening Southway

 - Submission of two funding proposals as specified above.

-The proposed project will be an important vehicle for both demonstrating the value of the University of Surrey's Environmental Psychology and its related research.
+This project was considered to be an important vehicle for both demonstrating the value of the University of Surrey's Environmental Psychology and its related research.

-It will build a relationship between the social sciences researchers and those working on data science, sensor technology and Internet of Things because these technologies may be used to demonstrate the relationship between measurable environmental factors such as air quality and enhanced feelings of well-being.
+It aimed to build a relationship between the social sciences researchers and those working on data science, sensor technology and Internet of Things because these technologies may be used to demonstrate the relationship between measurable environmental factors such as air quality and enhanced feelings of well-being.

-The project will showcase the relevance of the team's work to the wider community by showing how research can be used to evidence and strengthen support to empower the community in their ambitions to enhance their environment and sense of place.
+The project showcased the relevance of the team's work to the wider community by showing how research can be used to evidence and strengthen support to empower the community in their ambitions to enhance their environment and sense of place.

 Impact Acceleration Account awarded projects